 You should be able to find a bag of dried black limes at your local Middle Eastern or Indian grocery shop.

-We like to season the washed rice by stirring in a little baharat spice mix before cooking as this adds extra flavour to the dish.
+We like to season the washed rice by stirring in a little baharat spice mix before half-cooking as the spices add extra flavour to the dish.

-Rice is stirred into the pan, then it is covered and everything slowly cooks together till the rice is tender.
+The half-cooked rice is stirred into the pan, then covered and everything slowly cooks together till the rice is tender.

 Serve the machboos with a cooling side of raita or cacik.